Cardinal Care

 Cardinal Care Transition

-The blue-and-white Medicaid ID cards will still be valid.
-Both the old and new cards will enable claims processing.
-New Cardinal Care Plan First ID cards will clearly reflect the program’s limited benefits coverage.
+The blue-and-white Medicaid and FAMIS ID cards, and green-and-white Plan First ID cards are still valid.
+Both the old and new cards enable claims processing.
+New Cardinal Care Plan First ID cards clearly reflect the program’s limited benefits coverage.

 Learn more about Cardinal Care and how it benefits Medicaid providers in this presentation.
 We encourage you to use these slides to present information about Cardinal Care to provider groups and organizations.
 You may also learn more about Cardinal Care in this Fact Sheet.